Our neighbor brought up his backhoe to carve a building site out of the hill.

-In addition to the doorway, we left openings for three windows, two narrow ones in the southeast facing front, and a wider one on the southwest facing side, all of which are placed for optimal passive solar gain in winter.
-Mortaring up the blocks was slower than I anticipated, but a lot faster than doing actual stonework.
+In addition to the doorway, we left openings for three windows, two narrow ones in the southeast-facing front, and a wider one on the southwest facing side, all of which are placed for optimal passive solar gain in winter.
+Mortaring up the blocks was slower than anticipated, but a lot faster than doing actual stonework.
 We did not use any strings to guide our work.
-We just used a four-foot level to plumb the corners then eye-balled the walls to get straight lines in between.
+We just used a four foot level to plumb the corners then eye-balled the walls to create straight lines in between.

 At this point, we stopped and filled the cores all the way around with concrete and rebar.
 Most people would consider this overkill, and most cinderblock buildings only have a few cores filled with concrete and rebar.
 But I have also seen older block buildings with big cracks running down the walls.
 Having come this far already, it seemed sensible to reinforce the castle to last for eternity.
 We put rebar in every cavity and filled them all with concrete.

 I am not, however, inclined to waste a lot of resources, either.
-As it turned out, my neighbor had a bunch of really-old cement leftover from building his house about twenty years ago.
-I was amazed that it was still useable at all, actually.
+As it turned out, my neighbor had a bunch of really old cement leftover from building his home twenty years earlier.
+I was amazed that it was still useable at all!
 Each bag of cement was different.
 Some were still mostly powdery, while others had hardened considerably around the sides and corners.
-We used anything that we could shovel into the mixer, then added a bunch of junk latex and acrylic paints as an additive to strengthen the concrete.
-These were old paints that would have just gone in the dumpster anyway, so this was a good means to dispose of the paints.
+We used anything we could shovel into the mixer, then added a bunch of junk latex and acrylic paints as an additive to strengthen the concrete.
+These were old paints that would have gone in the dumpster anyway, so this was a good, safe means to dispose of the waste.
 The cans were later recycled along with regular tin cans.
 With the cores poured all the way up, we were ready to bridge over the window openings.

 Bridging the windows with angle iron and wood paneling.